nomomo/TwitchPlaysVampireSurvivors/README.en.md

 ## Known Bugs

+- In some cases, a black screen may appear immediately after launching the game for the first time.
+Restarting the game usually solves the problem.
 - When returning to the main scene from the character select scene, sometimes the settings panel does not appear.
 In this case, click the "Options" button to show the settings panel again.

 ## How to remove TPVS mod